Aethese/Foiling/README.md

 This branch is where algebra is being attempted to be supported.
 The code here most likely won't work as intended.

 # Challenge
-This project was a challenge between a friend and I. His repo can be found [here](https://github.com/RedThunder1/FoilingProject)
+This project was a challenge between a friend and I. His repo can be found at [RedThunder1/FoilingProject](https://github.com/RedThunder1/FoilingProject)